eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

     The `--build` flag is required with the `find` and `pull` commands to interact with images that have been built by the pipeline, but not yet deployed.

-Pick the version that you want to build (if it isn't clear which version to pull, you can find it in the logs of the CI/CD job that built the image).
+Pick the version to pull (if it isn't clear which version to pull, inspect the logs of the CI/CD job that built the image).

 ```bash
 # pull the image using its id